Rupert Lowe: Leader of Restore Britain and Great Yarmouth First

-On 8 August Lowe posted a picture on X of a small boat off the Norfolk coast, stating:

-"Dinghies coming into Great Yarmouth, RIGHT NOW.
+On 8 August, Lowe posted a picture on X of a small boat off the Norfolk coast, stating: "Dinghies coming into Great Yarmouth, RIGHT NOW.
 Authorities alerted, and I am urgently chasing.
 If these are illegal migrants, I will be using every tool at my disposal to ensure these individuals are deported."
 Great Yarmouth is some 110 miles (175 km) north of Dover, where migrants in small boats usually land, and the same distance from the coast of the Netherlands.
-It transpired that the boat was a party of volunteers rowing from Land's End to John O'Groats, to raise money for a motor neuron disease charity.
-Lowe later stated he would donate £1,000 to the charity.
+It transpired that the boat was a party of volunteers rowing from Land's End to John o' Groats, to raise money for a motor neuron disease charity.
+While stating that he would "make no apologies over being vigilant", Lowe later stated he would donate £1,000 to the charity.
+On 21 October, he became a member of the House of Commons Public Accounts Committee.